sebjwallace/jass/README.md

 #### Inheritance

-For now parent selectors must be declared/exported before being consumed/imported by any child selectors.
-This means that the parent declaration must be loaded before it is used by any child selectors.

 To import styles use a '@import' attribute and the name of the selector as the value.

+*note: exports must be declared before they are imported!
+This is important to note when sharing across components.*

 ```javascript
     let RSS = require('./ReactRSS');